Getting Started

 Documentation Requirements

-• Must contain a diagnosis for a disability
+• Contains a diagnosis for a disability

 Potential Sources of Documentation

-• The college's Disability Verification Forms
+• Student Accessibility Services Disability Verification Forms

 • Educational records, such as an IEP or a 504 Plan